markdabe912/hybrid_cnn_vit/README.md

 - We provide two separate training pipelines: one for the NIH-only dataset and one for the combined NIH + CheXpert dataset.
 Because the combined dataset produces significantly better performance—showing higher F1 and AUC scores—we recommend using the **combined-data training scripts**, which are saved in the **Combined Data Code** folder, as the default configuration.
 The scripts in this folder support generation of attention maps and Grad-CAM while the scripts in the NIH folder do not.

 - Internal users can run the model either through **Linux command-line arguments** or interactively in a **Jupyter Notebook**.
 To interactively train your model (using the combined dataset),run inference and generate attention maps for a selected image, navigate to the **Combine_Data_Code** folder and open the **train.ipynb** notebook and run the block of codes there.
 Jupyter notebook currently  display training run, inference run, model results, and attention map based on the most recent run.
 Please make sure that you install opencv-python and Pillow versions compatible with numpy 1.26.4 just as the commented block of code after the requirements.txt code block instructs before running the next block of code .
 Beware of opencv-python silently upgrading your installed numpy to version 2.
+Training hyperparameters can be changed directly in the Jupyter notebook(just uncomment the appropriate lines in the notebook) or alternatively can be changed in the config_HCV.yaml file in the configs folder.
 Also make sure that you have downloaded the two datasets and run CS7643projectcomn-final.ipynb to generate the csv file before running the train.ipynb file.
 Alternatively, you may run the Python training script directly via:
  ```bash
        python train.py --batch_size 16 --lr 1e-4
 ```